ethanrowe5379/GoogleWiki/README.md

 Once Sections have been made create a branch indicating your name and state on here (The README.md file) what your doing.
 ALSO CREATE NEW BRANCH STATING YOUR AREA

-History -
+History - Jack Wier

-Products And Services -
+Products And Services - Alessandro Cavicchioli

-Corporate Affairs -

-Corporate Affairs -
+Corporate Affairs - Ethan Rowe, Lucas Khan

 Criticism and Controversy - Andrew Harley